-I’m moving a little forward and stretch my body, but the handcuffs burn on the wounds.
-The cop beside me has a wide grin in his baconface.
+I’m moving a little forward and stretching my body, but the handcuffs are burning on the wounds.
+The cop beside me has a wide grin in his bacon face.
 I already forgot his name.
 It is not really important for me.
 Probably Papillio is annoyed about the bright light of the camera, because she instructs the reporters to stop the filming.
 Her word has weight.
 The light switches off immediately.
 Behind us jumping pretty sporty people on the vehicle.
 These are surly not children.
 Carefully, I look around.
-There are two more police Pick-Up cars, but I can’t not see the five children.
-The driver start the engine, and the heavy car staggers like a boat and circumnavigates deep puddles.
-We leave the rain-soaked parking lot of the hotel.
-Blue and red police lights flashing in the night, are reflected in the puddles and in the raindrops of the police vehicles.
+There are two more police Pick-Up cars, but I can’t not see my children.
+Now the driver is starting the engine, and the heavy car staggers like a boat and circumnavigates deep puddles.
+We’re leaving the rain-soaked parking lot of the hotel.
+Blue and red police lights flashing in the night, reflecting in the puddles and in the raindrops of the police vehicles.
 I hear the transmission, the engine and the siren.
 The driver is ruthlessly pushing his way into the flowing traffic and accelerates.

 „Journey into Disaster“ at Amazon